Skip to main content

 • When improvements for better accuracy occur, the SPR could be affected.
 The change in SPR happens because the number of Unique Assets reduces accordingly.
 Nevertheless, this is an expected and wanted system behavior.

 • The order of connectors influences the merging process.
-The Vulcan Asset's ID and other identifying criteria are determined by the first connector that completed processing with the Vulcan Platform.
+The first connector that completes processing with the Vulcan Platform determines the Vulcan Asset's ID and other identifying criteria.

-• A Vulcan Asset is created once the Asset's identifiers are retrieved from the first synced connector (usually an Asset Inventory connector).
-Any additional asset data retrieved from other connectors is added to the Vulcan Asset (AKA, asset deduping) if the merging criteria are met.
+• A Vulcan Asset is created once its identifiers are retrieved from the first synced connector (usually an Asset Inventory connector).
+If the merging criteria are met, any additional asset data retrieved from other connectors is added to the Vulcan Asset (AKA, asset deduping).

 FAQs